satpugnet/podcast-automation/README.md

 - Hybrid voice acting for more emotional depth
 - Companion newsletter: *Time Traveler's Journal* for deeper insights and community-building
 - Every new episode, post on LinkedIn and Twitter with an announcement and a summary of the historical figure to build a habit for the audience about learning about historical figures
+- Tune in every Tuesday for new episodes featuring fascinating historical figures from across time